-Recently we came across several complaints from Microsoft Excel users who have problems with the software.
-Apparently, the program is crashing whenever they attempt to open a new file, or at least 50 percent of the time.
+Recently, we received several complaints from Microsoft Excel users who had problems with the software.
+Apparently, the program crashes whenever they attempt to open a new file.
 The question is, then, is it possible to get rid of this issue?
-Our answer to this is yes, and that’s what we will talk about today.
+Our answer is yes, and that’s what we will discuss today.

-Excel may keep freezing or not responding if it is used by some other process.
+Excel may keep freezing or not responding if some other process uses it.
 So, when you will perform some actions while Excel is in use, then it may not respond or freeze.
 Some COM add-ins or Excel add-ins can also cause this problem.
 In addition, if an Excel file is generated incorrectly by some third-party tool and you try to open that file in Excel, then also Excel may become unresponsive or crash.
-We are going to discuss several fixes that will likely set things straight before the end of the article.
+We will discuss several fixes that will likely set things straight before the end of the article.
 We suggest trying every option until one works for you, so let’s get down to it.

 Excel freezing, crashing or not responding